 Historically window covering fabric existed way before glass (Fabrics came before glass), mainly to protect against the wind and temperature from the exterior or to retain the interior heat from people and fireplaces, as there was no glass on window yet.

-Architects love freedom and therefore openness, and we tend not to plan or specify window coverings.
+Architects love freedom and therefore openness, and we tend not to plan or specify Residential high end window treatments.
 These are items that are replaceable and usually more related to Interior Design.